-The next biggest board they offer is their 29″ Surf Skate, which you could probably already guess, mimics the feeling of surfing.
+The next board they offer is their 29″ surfskate.

-They partnered with Waterborne Skateboards and put their patented Surf Skate adapter on the front of the board.
-This allows you to do insanely sharp turns, making it feel like surfing.
+They partnered with Waterborne Skateboards, using their patented surf adapter on the front.
+This allows you to do insanely sharp carves, making it feel more like surfing.

 It’s definitely not a board to use as your everyday cruiser.

 Their 32″ board is the closest option to a traditional skateboard.
-It has a defined nose and tail, giving you the ability to actually do some tricks.
+It has a defined nose and tail, giving you the ability to do basic tricks.